 What type of students are we looking for?Graduate students are an integral part of this rich environment, and thus we are committed to enrolling the most talented students in the country.
 Students from all biological backgrounds are highly encouraged to apply, regardless of previous entomological experience, or lack thereof.

 How does the decision to accept an applicant occur?The decision to accept a student is made solely within the department, even though the application is processed by the Graduate College.
-GRE scores, undergraduate GPA, and a written personal statement all factor into the decision, as do prior research experience (although no previous experience is required to apply) and letters of recommendation.
+GRE scores (not required but strongly recommended), undergraduate GPA, letters of recommendation, and a written personal statement all factor into the decision, as does prior research experience (although no previous experience is required to apply).

 How do you apply for admission to the department?

 Application to the Department of Entomology is now completed online, including the option to pay the application fee by credit card.
 Domestic and international applications require different items to be submitted.
 All of the information necessary to apply is located on the application instructions page.
 For full consideration for admission to the following Fall semester, you must complete and submit your application by December 1.
 Please be aware that the Entomology office is CLOSED from December 23 until January 2.
 Any emails or phone calls will NOT be answered during that time.